getmimo/coding-challenge/backend-challenge.md

 The point of this exercise is not to create a fully-functional bug-free server implementation, but rather to look how you would design such a server system and how you approach different problems.

-Write the server with ASP.NET, backed by Entity Framework Core with SQLite as database (so we don't have to setup a full blown database).
+Write the server with ASP.NET Core, backed by Entity Framework Core with SQLite as database (so we don't have to setup a full blown database).

 The server should expose only REST endpoints using JSON as the format.